ndming/GS-2M/README.md

 - `-r`: downscale input images, recommended for high resolution training data (more than 1k6 pixels width/height).
 For example, `-r 2` will train with images at half the resolution of the original.
 - `--masks`: the name of the directory containing masks of foreground object.
-For the directory structure illustrated above, the option shall be specified as `--masks masks`.
-Note that, by default, the code will pick up the alpha channel of the GT images for foreground masks if the input data is of RGBA format.
-However, it will prioritize `--masks` over the alpha channel if they both co-exist.
+For the directory structure shown above, the option shall be specified as `--masks masks`.
+Note that, by default, the code will pick up the alpha channel of the GT images for foreground masks if they are RGBA.
+However, training will prioritize `--masks` over alpha channel if they both co-exist.
 - `--mask_gt`: even with `--masks` or the alpha channel from input images, training would still perform with unmasked RGB as GT.
 To mask them out and fit Gaussians to the foreground object only, add this option.
 This is especially useful for reconstructing objects from scenes with overwhelming background.